Updated: Dec 13, 2020

 With all that’s happening in the world right now, it’s little wonder that your skin may be acting up or your previously flawless complexion is starting to see the occasional bump (remember to wash and/or replace your masks regularly!).
 Whether it’s stress from work, routine changes, or the sudden revelation that your skincare is no longer delivering results, we hear you!

-We went back to basics and sent a list of common skincare woes to Dr. Aegean H. Chan, MD, FAAD, and dual board-certified dermatologist and dermatopathologist.
+We went back to basics and sent a list of common skincare woes to Dr. Aegean H. Chan, MD, FAAD, and dual board-certified dermatologist and dermatopathologist based in Santa Barbara, California.
 The highly engaging dermatologist shares tips and advice around everyday skincare woes that may prove useful to you.
 Read on!

 Q1: Can retinol cause acne?

 Retinoids, including retinol, is the cornerstone of any acne treatment.
 However, in the first few weeks of use, some people may notice increased acne lesions.
 This is commonly referred to as a "purge."
 What is really happening is as the retinoids start working to regulate how your skin cells divide, pre-existing clogged pores, or comedones, are coming to a head all at once.
 I recommend pushing through this phase and continuing to use your retinoid.
 People usually see improvement and progressively clearer skin at around 6 weeks. — Dr. Chan

 Q2: How to stop hand eczema or treat it naturally?

 Hand eczema can be caused by a number of factors, but most commonly, especially now, overwashing or use of harsh chemicals is the main driver.
 Most mild cases of hand eczema are alleviated by the use of a thick hand cream with humectants, like glycerin, and occlusive ingredients every time after washing.